Cinesphere

 The Cinesphere opened with two specially-commissioned films.
 Graeme Ferguson's North of Superior was the first IMAX film commissioned for and screened at Cinesphere.
 Seasons in the Mind a non-IMAX film about Eastern Ontario, also played at the Cinesphere at its opening.
 During the run of the theme park, Cinesphere would usually show a programme of two or more one-hour films per day, repeated several times per day, from a selection of four Ontario-commissioned films.
 During the off-season, Cinesphere showed commercial films.

 In 1991, the sound system was upgraded adding digital capabilities.
 In 2011, the original projection system was replaced with an IMAX GT 3D system and new NEXIOS playback system.
-In celebration of its 40th Anniversary in 2011, the theatre closed for six months to undergo extensive renovations.
+In celebration of its 40th anniversary in 2011, the theatre closed for six months to undergo extensive renovations.
 Toronto architecture firm Gow Hastings Architects was awarded the refurbishment of the theatre in 2010.
 On February 1, 2012, the Government of Ontario announced that Cinesphere would close while Ontario Place is under renovation.
 On July 31, 2014, the Government of Ontario announced plans to revitalize the area as an urban park with the Cinesphere and pods retained.
 During the renovations, the theatre was used as a testbed for IMAX's new laser projection system.
 In 2014, the Government of Ontario designated Cinesphere as a structure of Cultural Heritage Value.

 In 2017, a new projection system "IMAX with Laser" was installed in addition to its 70mm film projector.
 In September 2017, Cinesphere temporarily re-opened for special screenings of Dunkirk (2017) and North of Superior (1971) as part of the 2017 Toronto International Film Festival.
 In October 2017, the Government of Ontario announced that it would reopen as a permanent theatre.
 It reopened on November 3, 2017.
 On October 17, 2022, it was closed for renovations.
-It is estimated to reopen sometime in late 2023.